fg24davies/Reviews/Javascript/review_practise/README.md

 - I think I would maybe need to mock the function parameter in the future because these tests would then fail if there was a fail with the function.

-### June 3rd, 7ku, Algorithms, Javascript, Time Taken:
+### June 3rd, 7ku, Algorithms, Javascript, Time Taken: 45mins total

 i is the imaginary unit, it is defined by `i² = -1`, therefore it is a solution to `x² + 1 = 0` Create a function pofi that returns i to the power of a given non-negative integer in its simplest form, as a string (answer may contain i).